Come Out of the Kitchen

-Come Out of the Kitchen is a 1919 American silent film produced by Famous Players–Lasky and distributed by Paramount Pictures.
+Come Out of the Kitchen is a 1919 American silent comedy film produced by Famous Players–Lasky and distributed by Paramount Pictures.
 It was directed by John S. Robertson and starred Marguerite Clark.
 The film is based on A. E. Thomas's 1916 Broadway play Come Out of the Kitchen which starred Ruth Chatterton.
 It in turn was adapted from the novel of the same name by Alice Duer Miller.

 Parts of the film was shot at Pass Christian, Mississippi.